kostyamat/esphome-standalone-smart-sun-relay/README.md

 ## 📦 Installation

 1. Place the `sun-relay.yaml` and the required `sun_functions.h` file in your ESPHome configuration directory.
-2. Create a `secrets.yaml` file to add your Wi-Fi credentials.
-3. Compile and upload the firmware to your device.
+2. Compile with ESPHome and upload the firmware to your device.
     ```bash
-    esphome run sun-relay.yaml
+    esphome run sun-portal-light-conroller.yaml
     ```
 # [User guide](/docs/GUIDE.md)
 -----